charliecalvert/CloudNotes/Assignments/Cloud9Intro.md

 ## Step Five

 When working with Git on Cloud 9, you can see your SSH key by going to **Dashboard | SSH Keys**.
 Also, go to **Dashboard | Connected Services**, and make sure you are connected to either GitHub or BitBucket.
+Copy your SSH key

 In your **workspace** directory, type **git init**.